Shaun King Threatens to Dox NY Post Reporters Over Unflattering Stories

-Controversial activist Shaun King this week threatened to dox two New York Post reporters over a series of unflattering stories, threatening to return the “pain and misery and disruption” he alleged their reporting brought him and his family.
+Controversial activist Shaun King this week threatened to dox two New York Post reporters over a series of unflattering stories, saying he would publish where they lived in an effort to return the “pain and misery and disruption” he alleged their reporting brought him and his family.

-In a series of now-deleted Instagram and Facebook posts, King displayed multiple photos of Post reporters Isabel Vincent and Kevin Sheehan, urging his followers to send in photos of them, their homes, and their families.
+In a series of Instagram and Facebook posts, King said he obtained the addresses of Post reporters Isabel Vincent and Kevin Sheehan and planned to write stories on them, just as he said they did.

+“I know where you live.
+Where you used to live.
+Where your family lives,” King wrote to Sheehan and Vincent—and his millions of followers—in separate posts.
+“You can attack me.
+And giggle about it to your peers and your family.
+That’s fine.
+But I’m going to at least make it uncomfortable for you.
+You aren’t going to post about my personal life without consequence.”

+Sheehan, Vincent, and King did not respond immediately to requests for comment late Wednesday over King’s escalation.

 “This is Kevin Sheehan of the @NYPost.
 He has been attacking me and my family,” King wrote in posts across Facebook, Instagram, and his website, all of which included his email address.
 “Send me photos of his home.
 Send me photos of him.
 And his family.”